 - Auto-request of print heads when scan rates start to decline

-- The system asks for a routine check of a drive roller with higher than normal current.
+- The system asks for a routine check of a drive roller with a higher-than-normal current.

 - Smart Exception Management – identifying if it’s a random event, or indicative of a sudden problem.